 Life is about more than being efficient.
 Video calls are efficient but having 8 or more hours of video calls day after day is exhausting.
 I found myself just trying to get through the day.

-Everyone has, or should have, a purpose, an identity, in life.
+Everyone has or should have, a purpose, an identity, in life.
 The thing that grounds them.
-The things they really believe in.
+The things they believe in.
 Their true north.

 For me, I had been through this purpose exercise years ago, but the Covid period had gotten me away from clearly remembering and focusing on the things that ground me.
-I decided to write it down again, update it, print it out, and put it beside my desk.
+I decided to write it down again, update it, print it out and put it beside my desk.
 I try to look at it before every meeting.
-It really helps.
-A person’s purpose can be a very private thing, and its different for everyone, but I’ll share mine below:
+It helps.
+A person’s purpose can be a very private thing, and it's different for everyone, but I’ll share mine below:

 What I believe in:

-Getting back to my purpose has really helped me.
+Getting back to my purpose has helped me.
 I hope it can help you as well.

 If you’d like to learn more about defining your purpose, there are many books and articles on the subject.
 Just google 'Defining my purpose' or similar search terms.
 A new book that helped me recently is called Lead Like You Were Meant To by Rob McKinnon."

-When we function from a place of purpose, we give ourselves the opportunity to overcome adversity.
+When we function from a place of purpose, we allow ourselves to overcome adversity.

 As you move forward, take a few moments to do the following exercise: